 Polyanthus have elegant long stems that protrude from the distinctively textured foliage.
-They are a large and varied group of Primula, characterised by their bright, blazing colors.
+They are a large and varied group of Primula, characterized by their bright, blazing colors.
 A cottage garden classic, they will survive the winter, peeping out in the early spring as a sign of new life after the gloom of winter.

 When and Where to Plant